 If an investor acquires a business in Germany, he will acquire the respective employment relationships including any employment conditions agreed with the employees.
-Employees may object to the transfer of their employment relationship within one month of being informed about the future transfer.
+In case of the acquisition of assets (asset deal) employees may object to the transfer of their employment relationship within one month of being informed about the future transfer.
 The employment conditions may not be changed unilaterally by the new employer.